 Green Shoots believes that by increasing teacher and student involvement in agriculture, children from rural areas will see the value of agriculture as a dependable source for income.
 In particular, it trains teachers and students in environmentally sound agricultural practices to reduce reliance on chemical fertilizer and non-organic pesticides.

 The project targets to benefit 8,900 students in total, who will be able to pass on the knowledge to their families.
-When we visited Green Shoots in March, the lower-secondary students excitedly showed us their gardens.
+When we visited Green Shoots in March 2017, the lower-secondary students excitedly showed us their gardens.
 While telling us about their harvests, some naturally swooped and started adeptly plucking whenever they saw something that should not be there.
 We learned that some students had indeed been bringing their knowledge home to their families.
-They harvest the vegetables for their own consumption and also to sell.
+They harvested the vegetables for their own consumption and also to sell.
 Morning glory, eggplants, green chilies, tomatoes, mint, winter melons – these are just some of what Green Shoots helps students to grow.

 Investing in agricultural skills and community leadership can mitigate the negative effects of the rural exodus and show young people that agricultural businesses and a rural economy can be a viable option for their livelihoods